dk1242/dk1242.github.io/_posts/2025-06-11-Physically Based Rendering.md

 ...
 FragColor = vec4(color, 1.0);
 ```
-Now you will be able to see the spheres with direct lighting and PBR enabled.
-It will look more realistic and physically based.
-As, I have 9 lights and they are moving in a circluar path with variable speed, you define the number of lights, their positions, colors and everything as you want.
-I'll just share the output I got.
+At this point, you should be able to see the spheres rendered with direct lighting and PBR enabled.
+It will look more realistic and physically accurate appearance.

+For this setup, I have implemented nine lights moving in a circular path at variable speeds.
+You can define the number of lights, their positions, colors, and other properties as desired.

+I will share the output I achieved with this setup.

 ![PBR with direct lighting](/assets/images/PBR_direct_lighting.png)

-So, we are done with PBR with direct lighting here.
-In next blog we will cover our last topic Image Based Lighting (IBL).
+With this, we have completed the implementation of PBR with direct lighting.

+In the next blog, we will cover Image Based Lighting (IBL), the final part of our implmentation.

 <script>
 window.MathJax = {